-K. Governance Requirements
+5. Governance Requirements

-- 1) All new clinical services, procedures and other interventions will be introduced with the oversight of the New Interventional procedures Committee (NIPAC).
-NIPAC has the responsibility for assessing and recommending applications for approval to the SVHNS Chief Executive Officer. - 2) All applications shall follow the procedure outlined.
+All new clinical services, procedures and other interventions will be introduced with the oversight of the New Interventional procedures Committee (NIPAC).
+NIPAC has the responsibility for assessing and recommending applications for approval to the SVHNS Chief Executive Officer.

+All applications shall follow the procedure outlined.
 All applications will be assessed with consideration of all factors as outlined in the general principles A to J above.
+Where required relevant stakeholders may be engaged to provide expert opinion on the consideration of an application for new clinical services, procedures and other interventions.

+SVHNS Introduction of New Clinical Services, Procedures and Other Interventions Policy Date approved: November 2016

-Where required relevant stakeholders may be engaged to provide expert opinion on the consideration of an application for new clinical services, procedures and other interventions. - 3) NIPAC is an advisory committee, which provides advice to the Chief Executive Officer about safety, efficacy and cost effectiveness.
-If the required decision is about an extension of an existing procedure of proven safety and effectiveness that is manageable within budget, it is not expected that approval will be required by NIPAC unless the Chief Executive Officer needs further advice about a specific aspect. - 4) From time to time the Chief Executive Officer may wish to refer to NIPAC, a procedure or a variation of a procedure which has already been established and in place at SVHNS, but over which safety concerns have arisen.
+NIPAC is an advisory committee, which provides advice to the Chief Executive Officer about safety, efficacy and cost effectiveness.
+If the required decision is about an extension of an existing procedure of proven safety and effectiveness that is manageable within budget, it is not expected that approval will be required by NIPAC unless the Chief Executive Officer needs further advice about a specific aspect.

+From time to time the Chief Executive Officer may wish to refer to NIPAC, a procedure or a variation of a procedure which has already been established and in place at SVHNS, but over which safety concerns have arisen.
 This process of consideration by NIPAC will be the same as above.

-L. Procedure for Application
+6. Procedure for Application

-- 1) The clinician/s or unit wishing to introduce the new clinical service, procedure and/or other intervention is required to complete the Application Form for the Safe Introduction of a New Interventional Procedure. - 2) Each clinician who will be performing the new procedure will need to be credentialed to do so.
-This means where the new procedure requires training in new skills and the use of equipment, evidence of this training is required to be provided. - 3) The clinician/s or unit making the application should forward it to their Departmental Manger, who will, in turn forward it to the relevant Clinical Stream Director. - 4) If the proposed new interventions involves a TGA unapproved device or experimental surgical procedure, a separate HREC application as a research project to the St Vincent's Hospital HREC is also required.
-This requires submission of the Site Specific Assessment form to gain research governance site authorisation. - 5) If the Clinical Stream Director is supportive, the Application Form for the Safe Introduction of a New Interventional Procedure will be forwarded to the secretariat of the NIPAC, acknowledged and submitted to the next NIPAC meeting for consideration (provided the application is complete with all necessary supporting documentation). - 6) The Chair of the NIPAC will advise the Chief Executive Officer of the NIPAC recommendations and any dissenting views, and forward the Application Form for the Safe Introduction of a New Interventional Procedure for approval. - 7) The secretariat of the NIPAC is responsible for communicating the outcome of decision to NIPAC and to the applicant. - 8) The Director Clinical Governance will ensure that the credentialing process has been instigated where appropriate - 9) The Clinical Stream Manager will be responsible for updating NIPAC on progress with the new procedure through progress reports as specified by NIPAC. - 10) The sponsor/s of an unsuccessful application may appeal to the Chair of NIPAC or the SVHNS Chief Executive Officer
+- The clinician/s or unit wishing to introduce the new clinical service, procedure and/or other intervention is required to complete the Application Form for the Safe Introduction of a New Interventional Procedure. - 2.
+Each clinician who will be performing the new procedure will need to be credentialed to do so.
+This means where the new procedure requires training in new skills and the use of equipment, evidence of this training is required to be provided. - 3.
+The clinician/s or unit making the application should forward it to their Departmental Manger, who will, in turn forward it to the relevant Clinical Stream Director. - 4.
+If the proposed new interventions involves a TGA unapproved device or experimental surgical procedure, a separate HREC application as a research project to the St Vincent's Hospital HREC is also required.
+This requires submission of the Site Specific Assessment form to gain research governance site authorisation. - 5.
+If the Clinical Stream Director is supportive, the Application Form for the Safe Introduction of a New Interventional Procedure will be forwarded to the secretariat of the NIPAC, acknowledged and submitted to the next NIPAC meeting for consideration (provided the application is complete with all necessary supporting documentation). - The Chair of the NIPAC will advise the Chief Executive Officer of the NIPAC recommendations, and forward the Application Form for the Safe Introduction of a New Interventional Procedure for approval. - 7.
+The secretariat of the NIPAC is responsible for communicating the outcome of decision to NIPAC and to the applicant. - 8.
+The Director Clinical Governance will ensure that the credentialing process has been instigated where appropriate.